ForgeRock/tntp-ping-authorize/docs/pingoneauthorize/README.md

 `Error`

-There was an error during the authorizatioin process.
+There was an error during the authorization process.

 ## Troubleshooting

 If this node logs an error, review the log messages to find the reason for the error and address the issue appropriately.